Mount Trashmore (Florida): History

 In 2011, Monarch Hill was used as filming location for the film Rock of Ages (2012).
 Doubling for Mount Lee in Los Angeles, a 20-foot tall replica of the Hollywood Sign was built on the southwest area of the hill for the filming of a scene from the film.
 The set was taken down after filming concluded.

+In 2025, Waste Management agreed to close the landfill around 2050 under an agreement reached with Broward County.